Division/cppeng/readme.md

 Engine info
 =============

 This is a not-for-production rendering engine.
-I work on during my free time to improve my programming skills.
+I work on it during my free time to improve my programming skills.
 Here's how it works.

 Lighting
 =============

 Basic tiled forward shading is implemented.
 Lights are assigned on CPU by projection light AABB on the grid.
-There is a buffer (texture buffer) to store screen grid cells, every cell contains offset in the light data buffer and count of point/spot/projectors/decals encoded into G and B channels.
+There is a buffer (GL_TEXTURE_BUFFER.
+WebGL build uses regular GL_TEXTURE_2D) to store screen grid cells, every cell contains offset in the light data buffer and count of point/spot/projectors/decals encoded into G and B channels.
 The second texture buffer contains indices of the corresponding lights/decals/projectors.
 The light / projector data is stored in UBO array.